4 Billion Years On

 This month in numbers

 Kazakhstan experienced its 2nd warmest April on record in 2026, with an average temperature of 13.05°C, a significant 5.1°C above the 1961–1990 baseline.
-This follows a remarkably warm start to the year, as the February–April 2026 period ranked as the 5th warmest on record, with an anomaly of +4.7°C. Globally, April 2026 was the 2nd warmest April for land temperatures, indicating a widespread warming trend.
+The period of February–April 2026 also ranked as the 5th warmest on record, with an anomaly of +4.7°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with the February–April period also ranking 2nd warmest globally.

 What changed